Know Your Risk Before It Strikes

 Perfect for a summer brunch or light dinner, these spring rolls are particularly tasty when garnished with chopped, roasted unsalted peanuts.
-For a gluten-free version, use lettuce leaves instead of spring roll wrappers.
+For a gluten-free cardiovascular diet recipes version, use lettuce leaves instead of spring roll wrappers.
 You can also substitute chicken or tofu for the shrimp, if desired.
 Another delicious way to use avocado is to add small slices or chunks as a garnish for your favorite gazpacho soup recipe.
+Avocados are rich in heart-healthy fats and fit well into foods for heart disease prevention plans.

 Ingredients